quickapps/docs/en/developers/plugins.rst

 The names of these events should be descriptive enough to let you know what they do.

+IMPORTANT
-**IMPORTANT:** Plugin’s assets are not accessible when plugins are disabled, which means anything within the ``/webroot`` directory of your plugin will not be accessible via URL.
+    Plugin’s assets are not accessible when plugins are disabled, which means anything within the ``/webroot`` directory of your plugin will not be accessible via URL.

 Update Process
 ==============